LAB MEMBERS

 contact: iyengadm@miamiOH.edu

-Dhruv is a master’s student in biology specializing in ornithology.
+Dhruv is a PhD student in biology specializing in ornithology.
 His work centers around bird banding, where he combines technical precision and ecological understanding to gather data critical for avian population studies.
 Specifically, his research focuses on classifying age and sex classes of native bird species, integrating field data with bioinformatics tools to enhance species identification and contribute to conservation efforts.
 As a first-generation Indian American academic, Dhruv brings a global perspective shaped by hands-on experience in biodiversity surveys and conservation projects across Namibia, Belize, Madagascar, and Ecuador.
 Beyond research, Dhruv is passionate about advancing public education on biodiversity conservation and fostering awareness of the importance of preserving natural habitats.
 In his free time, he enjoys birding, playing the guitar, and expressing his creativity through drawing, often inspired by the wildlife and ecosystems he studies.
 Dhruv’s dedication lies in bridging science and outreach to promote meaningful environmental change.